-As a massive poaching crisis rages across Africa, we are forced to at least consider the almost inconceivable, yet unfortunately very real, prospect of a world without wild elephants.
-The African elephant is currently listed as vulnerable, but surging demand for illegal ivory in Asian markets has resulted in the slaughter of 100,000 elephants in the last three years.
-During 2011 alone, it is estimated that one in 12 elephants was killed for its ivory and Central Africa lost 64% of its elephants in the last decade.
+As a massive poaching crisis rages across Africa, we are forced to consider the almost inconceivable—yet unfortunately very real— prospect of a world without wild elephants.
+The African savanna elephant is currently listed as endangered by the International Union for Conservation of Nature, while the African forest elephant is considered critically endangered.
+Surging demand for illegal ivory in Asian markets has resulted in an estimated 15,000–20,000 African elephants being killed each year—an average of 40–47 per day.

-It’s hard to begin to imagine what such a profound and fundamental loss would mean, not just to the ecosystems that elephants are a critical part of, but to our own basic understanding of the natural world and sense of our place in it.
-Elephants have always been there, and it seems like they should always be.
-But there are, of course, no guarantees.
+It’s hard to begin to imagine what such a profound and fundamental loss would mean, not just to the ecosystems that elephants are a critical part of but also to our own basic understanding of the natural world and sense of our place in it.
+Want to learn how you can help protect elephants in the wild?
+Find out more about elephant conservation from Nat Hab’s conservation partner, World Wildlife Fund.

-Novelists, poets, philosophers and scientists have had plenty to say about elephants over the years.
-Here are a few of our favorite quotes about them.
+Another way to bring attention to the plight of these gentle giants?
+By sharing some of the moving words written about them through the years.
+Luckily, novelists, poets, philosophers and scientists have had plenty to say about elephants.
+Here are just a few of our favorite quotes about them:

 “If elephants didn’t exist, you couldn’t invent one.
 They belong to a small group of living things so unlikely they challenge credulity and common sense.”